-Therefore that those deficiencies may be supplied, and a further provision made for support of this government, may it please the governor that it may be enacted:
+Therefore may it please the governor that it may be enacted:

-[Section I.] And be it enacted by Sir William Keith, Baronet, Governor of the Province of Pennsylvania, &c., by and with the advice and consent of the freemen of the Province aforesaid in General Assembly met, and by the authority of the same, That indented bills of credit, to the value of thirty thousand pounds, current money of America, according to an act of parliament made in the sixth year of the reign of the late Queen Anne, entitled "An act for ascertaining the rates of foreign coins in Her Majesty's plantations in America," shall be made and prepared before the first day of the month called March next, which bills shall severally contain therein the sums hereafter respectively mentioned, and no other: (That is to say) eighteen thousand of the said bills the sum of fifteen shillings in each of them; five thousand of the said bills the sum of ten shillings in each of them; six thousand of the said bills the sum of five shillings in each of them; six thousand of the said bills the sum of two shillings and six pence in each of them; six thousand of the said bills the sum of two shillings in each of them; four thousand of the said bills the sum of eighteen pence in each of them; and seven thousand of the said bills the sum of one shilling in each of them.
+[Section I.] And be it enacted by the Honorable Patrick Gordon, Esquire, Governor of the Province of Pennsylvania, &c., by and with the advice and consent of the freemen of the said Province in General Assembly met, and by the authority of the same, That indented bills of credit to the value of thirty thousand pounds, current money of America, according to an act of Parliament made in the sixth year of the reign of the late Queen Anne, entitled "An act for ascertaining the rates of foreign coins in Her Majesty's plantations in America," shall be made and prepared before the fifteenth day of September next; which bills shall severally contain therein the sums hereafter respectively mentioned and no other: (That is to say) fifteen thousand of the said bills, the sum of twenty shillings in each of them; two thousand of the said bills, the sum of fifteen shillings in each of them; twelve thousand of the said bills, the sum of ten shillings in each of them; sixteen thousand of the said bills, the sum of five shillings in each of them; four thousand of the said bills, the sum of two shillings and six pence in each of them; twelve thousand of the said bills, the sum of two shillings in each of them; seventeen thousand of the said bills, the sum of eighteen pence in each of them; and ten thousand five hundred of the said bills, the sum of one shilling in each of them.